Judge: Kirk Suspect in Street Clothes, Still Shackled

-A Utah judge ruled Monday that a 22-year-old man accused of killing conservative activist Charlie Kirk may appear in court wearing street clothes but must remain restrained for security reasons.
+A Utah judge ruled Monday that a 22-year-old man accused of killing conservative leader Charlie Kirk may appear in court wearing street clothes but must remain restrained for security reasons.

 Attorneys for Tyler Robinson argued that images of him shackled and in jail clothing could prejudice jurors in a case drawing intense media attention.